nu11p01n73R/walker/README.md

 # Walker

-Walker lets you parallelly walks through the directories in you file system.
+Walker lets you parallely walks through the directories in you file system.
 For each directory at the root level, walker starts a go routine.
 Each of the go routines will recursively get all the files from the directories and sub directories.